 Making a real difference in our world.

-Community service allows our students to understand the critical role that service organizations play in making a positive impact on our community — and ourselves.
+Community partnerships allow our students to understand the critical role that service organizations play in making a positive impact on our community — and ourselves.

 While many schools require community service hours of their students, at Walker’s we approach service as a partnership rather than just another box to check on a list of requirements.
 Walker’s girls partner with local non-profits on special projects that allow our students to provide service to the community while also gaining valuable skills.